nytud/emtsv/README.md

 If you use __emBERT__, please cite the following paper:

     Nemeskey Dávid Márk: Egy emBERT próbáló feladat.
 In: MSZNY 2020, XVI.
 Magyar Számítógépes Nyelvészeti Konferencia.
 Szeged: Szegedi Tudományegyetem Informatikai Tanszékcsoport, 409-418.

+If you use __emTag__ (PurePos), please cite the following paper:

+    Orosz György, Novák Attila: PurePos 2.0: a hybrid tool for morphological disambiguation.
+In: Proceedings of the International Conference on Recent Advances in Natural Language Processing (RANLP 2013), 539-545.

 This system is a replacement for the original https://github.com/nytud/hunlp-GATE system.